allenrrivas/shot-map/README.md

 ### Description

+This short project was to understand how web scrapping worked and to learn a bit about data analysis in football (soccer). <br><br>
 Data from https://understat.com <br>
-Shots Types: Goals, ShotOnPost, SavedShots, BlockedShots, MissedShots
+Shots Types: Goals, ShotOnPost, SavedShots, BlockedShots, MissedShots.

 ---